stormtrooper88/Milestoneproject---User-centric-project/README.md

 I created the GitHub Pages site following the instructions laid out on the GitHub site.

 I did this by entering my GitHub repository and entering the settings section.
 From here I went down to GitHub Pages section and choose the theme "minimal".
-From here I then directed to the settings page of my repository and in the Github Pages section I found the link provided at the start of this README.nd
+From here I was then directed to the settings page of my repository and in the Github Pages section I found the link provided at the start of this README.nd

+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/hschafer2017/HSCHAFER-Portfolio.git into your terminal.
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.

-If you wish to run the code locally then you can clone my git repository and run it on AWS cloud 9.
+If you wish to run the code locally then you can clone my git repository and run it an editor such as Visual Studio Code.
+A

 Credits